willcav/flutter-tv-maze-jobsity/README.md

 ## Architecture Overview

-The main architectural concept used in the App was Clean Architecture.
+The main architectural concept used in the App was **Clean Architecture**.
 A multi-layer architecture that facilitates unit testing and helps us with separation of responsibilities.
+Another objective of this architecture is to facilitate the scalability of the App with new features.

-The functions of each layer are described in the sections below.
+The functions of each layer are described in the following sections below.

+The project makes use of some **Design Patterns** such as:

+- **Singleton and Factory** - Creational Patterns
+- **Adapter and Decorator** - Structural Patterns
+- **Strategy** - Behavioral Pattern

+Other good practices present in the project are Clean Code for more descriptive nomenclature and the SOLID principles.

 ## Domain Layer